Clinical Ready™ Curriculum Adoption

 Is Starter “easier” than Growth?

-Who is the program designed for?
+Who is curriculum adoption designed for?

 What kind of support do I get after launch?